How open is the asteroid-mass primordial black hole window?: Method

 Ref.~\cite{Gow:2020cou} focuses on stellar-mass PBHs.
-For the three fitting functions we consider (LN, SLN and GCC), we choose values for the mass parameters ($m_{\rm c}$ or $\mpeak$) in the asteroid-mass window.
-For the parameters which govern the shape of the MF ($\alpha$, $\beta$ and $\sigma$), we adopt the best-fit parameter values in Table II of Ref.~\cite{Gow:2020cou}~\footnote{Table II of Ref.~\cite{Gow:2020cou} contains the best-fit parameter values for the SLN and GCC MFs, we are grateful to Andrew Gow for providing those for the LN MF via email.} i.e.~for simplicity we assume that these parameters do not depend on the PBH mass, or equivalently the position of the peak in the primordial power spectrum, $k_{\rm p}$.
-To facilitate comparison between the constraints obtained with different fitting functions, we present the constraints for the LN and SLN MF in terms of the peak mass, i.e.~the mass at which the MF is maximal, $\mpeak$.
-For the LN, $\mpeak = m_{\rm c} \exp(-\sigma^2)$, while for the SLN there is no analytic expression for $\mpeak$.
+For the three fitting functions we consider (lognormal, skew-lognormal and generalised critical collapse), we choose values for the mass parameters ($m_{\rm c}$ or $\mpeak$) in the asteroid-mass window.
+For the parameters which govern the shape of the MF ($\alpha$, $\beta$ and $\sigma$), we adopt the best-fit parameter values in Table II of Ref.~\cite{Gow:2020cou}~\footnote{Table II of Ref.~\cite{Gow:2020cou} contains the best-fit parameter values for the skew-lognormal and generalised critical collapse MFs, we are grateful to Andrew Gow for providing those for the lognormal MF via email.} i.e.~for simplicity we assume that these parameters do not depend on the PBH mass, or equivalently the position of the peak in the primordial power spectrum, $k_{\rm p}$.
+To facilitate comparison between the constraints obtained with different fitting functions, we present the constraints for the lognormal and skew-lognormal MF in terms of the peak mass, i.e.~the mass at which the MF is maximal, $\mpeak$.
+For the lognormal, $\mpeak = m_{\rm c} \exp(-\sigma^2)$, while for the skew-lognormal there is no analytic expression for $\mpeak$.